Collection 8: Sonnets

 If he had missed the giant prisoned there,

-Had formed no shape to shelter his despair.
+Had shaped no form to shelter his despair.

 Dark Lady